its-Arish/pet-feeder-project/test and refinements/Test and refinements.md

 ### Discussion and Refinements

  The current logic is primitive but fulfills the main requirements.
 Nevertheless, it can be enhanced with minor adjustments:
-*  **Add a “snooze”**: A grace period of 30 minutes could be allowed after a pet does not eat before the final alarm goes off.
-This would reduce false alarms if a pet is just momentarily distracted.
+*  **Add a “snooze”**: The computer may allow a 3-Snooze or a 30 minute grace period to pass between the time a pet is not eating, and an ultimate alarm goes off.
+This would reduce false alarms within the environment that has just distracted a pet.
-*  **Manual Feed Button**: A physical button could be introduced to allow staff to dispense food manually.
+*  **Manual Feed Button**:Introduce a physical release button that staff can push manually to release food when the premises is closed.
-*  **Distinctive Alerts**: Different alerts could be used for different problems (e.g., a solid red light for an empty hopper, a flashing red light for uneaten food) to make staff immediately aware of the specific issue.
+*  **Distinctive Alerts**: Use different colored alerts / alerts (e.g. Solid red light on a full hopper, flashing red for uneaten food), so your employees are aware of the problem.